mashaped/docs/en/docs/sdk/golang/send_file_by_url.md

-# How to send an attachment
+# How to send an attachment by URI

 ### Installation